-Here is an idea of where OU stands in December at linebacker.
-The number in parentheses indicates the number of recruits OU is looking to sign at the position for the Class of 2015.
-The names in no way reflect OU’s official board but are the best guesstimate of who OU is targeting.
+Here is an idea of where OU stands in the beginning of the summer.
+The number in parentheses indicates the number of recruits OU is looking to sign at the position for the Class of 2016.
+The names do not necessarily reflect OU’s official board but are the best guesstimate of who OU is targeting.

 Committed (1): Tulsa (Okla.)
 Victory Christian’s Jon-Michael Terry.
 Surprised everybody by showing up to OU’s first junior day in February, being offered and committing right then and there.
 Since then, his film has gotten out and nobody is really questioning OU with this one.
 Sooners simply ahead of the curve.

 Favorite: Fresno (Calif.)
 Clovis West’s Caleb Kelly.
 You want OU to land one five-star prospect for this class?
 Kelly is your guy.
 He has already visited for OU’s spring game the last two seasons, and OU is doing a full-court press for Kelly.
 At least four coaches, including Bob Stoops, are going all-in for Kelly.
 Michigan appears to be the biggest and most legitimate competition for Kelly.

 Houston Alief Elsik’s Dontavious Jackson.
 This is going to be the biggest battle for Tim Kish in this recruiting cycle.
 So far Kish has pressed all the right buttons, and adding Jackson’s friendship with OU linebacker Ogbonnia Okoronkwo, has the Sooners in a great spot.
 But all the top dogs are coming for Jackson so it won’t be easy, and OU feels like it’s slipping in this one.